 Fr.
 Dan died 2 September 2002.
 In the 2-page memorial paper I received, it said, ” . . . there’s even a picture of him [Fr.
 Dan] sitting on the bench next to Lombardi on a cover of Sports Illustrated.”
 WOW!
 I didn’t pursue checking that out until a couple years later, when my cousin, Maria (his grand-niece), asked me about it.
 Her son was writing a report for school and she wanted to verify the story.
 I decided to help.

 Lombardi would certainly find his way onto the Sports Illustrated cover—the question is, how many, and was Fr.
 Dan in the photo, too?
 It turns out Lombardi had three covers.
 I even located a web page with images of every cover!
 Unfortunately, none of them showed Lombardi on the bench, and zooming in or using a magnifying glass didn’t reveal any priest nearby.

-Of course, we know from the “Napoleon” legend (Family Legend) that stories sometimes get garbled along the way.
+Of course, we know from the “Napoleon” legend (Colorful) that stories sometimes get garbled along the way.
 Maybe the photo wasn’t on the cover, but inside the magazine?
 It was worth checking out.
 Of the nearby libraries, the only one to have a complete collection of Sports Illustrated magazines was the main (downtown) Indianapolis branch.
 So I dropped my son at school one day, borrowed a digital camera from a friend, and drove the 10 miles to downtown Indy.